Meta

 Advertisers can’t run ads that:

-• Promote prescription drugs unless they have written permission from Meta; only target people in eligible countries (United States, Canada or New Zealand); only target people in countries in which they are certified; and only target people over the age of 18
+• Promote prescription drugs unless they are actively certified by LegitScript or have gone through Meta’s internal review process; include a disclaimer to consult a licensed health professional or obtain a valid prescription; and have completed the Meta onboarding process for prescription drugs; only target people in eligible countries (United States, Canada or New Zealand); only target people in countries in which they are certified; and only target people over the age of 18

 For tips on how to comply with this policy, visit the Business Help Center.